zendframework/zend-expressive/doc/book/quick-start.md

 # Quick Start

-zend-expressive allows you to get started at your own pace.
-You can start with the simplest example, detailed below, or move on to a more structured, configuration-driven approach as detailed in the [use case examples](examples.md).
+Expressive allows you to get started at your own pace.
+You can start with the simplest example, detailed below, or move on to a more structured, configuration-driven approach as detailed in the [use case examples](usage-examples.md).

 ## 1. Create a new project directory